Guidelines for Postdoctoral Appointments

 - Any special requirement that must be met before the appointment can be made (e.g. requirement of health insurance and visa status).

-If there is an expectation by the mentor that the trainee will be responsible for attaining his/her own funding at some later date, that expectation should be clearly spelled out in the offer letter.
+If there is an expectation by the mentor that the trainee will be responsible for attaining their own funding at some later date, that expectation should be clearly spelled out in the offer letter.

 An attachment prepared by the Human Resources Office describing health plan eligibility and other benefits should accompany the offer letter.
-In addition, the offer letter should include text states that the postdoc agrees to abide by all applicable university policies.
+In addition, the offer letter should include text stating that the postdoc agrees to abide by all applicable university policies.

 - Proof of doctoral degree